iamrafiul/DjangoREST/README.md

 ### Note
-You can install django and django-rest-framework using
+If the first 'pip' command doesn't work, you can install django and django-rest-framework using the following command.

 ```
 pip install django djangorestframework